MWSGH/Batch-Export-Pro/docs/page21_ExportName.md

 # Export Name

 ## Export Operations
-Addon currently exports only to FBX format files.
 These operators facilitate the export process and provide feedback on the export status:

 **Mesh Export Operator**